Educational Resource

 Guidelines for Civil Dialogue (5 minutes)

-The leader should go over the Tips for Engaging in Civil Dialogue that are included on the Civil Dialogue reflection.
+The leader should go over the Steps for Authentic Dialogue that are included in the Skills for Civil Dialogue: Practicing a Better Kind of Politics reflection.
 The first time the group meets share the following words from Forming Consciences for Faithful Citizenship (nos.
 60-62):

 We are committed to clarity about our moral teaching and to civility.
 In public life, it is important to practice the virtues of charity and justice that are at the core of our Tradition.
 We should work with others in a variety of ways to advance our moral principles.